Psiphon-Inc/psiphon-automation/EmailResponder/README.md

 cd psiphon-circumvention-system/EmailResponder
 ```

+The `settings.py` file must first be edited.
+See the comment at the top of that
+file for instructions.

 The `install.sh` script does the following:

    - copy files from the source directory to the `mail_responder` home directory